Appia longarum… regina viarum

 Construction of the Appian Way

-Although the Romans had different consturuction methods depending on the terrain, below are the major steps that were taken to create much of the Appian Way.
+Although the Romans had different construction methods depending on the terrain, below are the major steps that were taken to create much of the Appian Way.

 First, workers would come in and dig a ditch, removing the earth that would eventually become the Roman road.
-Using ploughs and spades, the workers, and sometimes legionaries, would dig down to either the bed rock or another firm layer of ground.
+Using plows and spades, the workers, and sometimes legionaries, would dig down to either the bedrock or another firm layer of ground.

 This was done so that many layers of rock and sediment could be placed on top of one another, filling in the ditch to create a road that is even with the terrain.